moothes/Image_Comparison_Tool/README.md

 # Image Comparison Tool
-A simple visulization tool that visualize images with same name in different folders.
+A simple visulization tool that visualizes images with same name in different folders.

 I need to show some superior images in my paper.
 However, compare images one by one or open several windows at the same time is pretty troublesome.